Jim Bowen: Personal life

 In 1959, Bowen married his colleague Phyllis (née Owen).
 She supported him throughout his career, driving him to shows, and was by his bedside when he died.
 The couple lived at Melling-with-Wrayton near Lancaster.
 They had two children.
 Bowen was a supporter of Blackburn Rovers Football Club.

 He was instantly recognised in both his home area and when travelling to venues with the personalised number plates J80 WEN, which adorned several of his cars until he sold it in 2016.

 Bowen previously owned Arkholme for Kirkby Lonsdale railway station, on what is now the Leeds–Morecambe line between and stations.
 He converted the main station building into a private dwelling.

 Health problems and death

+Bowen smoked up to 80 cigarettes a day up until 1973.
+He suffered from emphysema in his later years.

 In early 2011, it was announced that Bowen was recovering in the Royal Lancaster Infirmary, after having suffered two mild strokes.
 He had suffered the first stroke on 18 February and the second while in hospital.
 Before his two strokes, Bowen performed on cruise liners and gave corporate after-dinner speeches.
 By 2012, he was recovering and regaining some mobility once more, and even started performing his stage show "You Can't Beat a Bit of Bully", but suffered a third stroke in November 2014, which left him struggling to walk and talk.
 He died at Royal Lancaster Infirmary on 14 March 2018, aged 80.